ServicesCertified Speaking Professional, Singer, Broadcaster, Author, Actor

 His expertise as a broadcaster, led him the capture the role of Public Address Announcer for the Chicago Sting Soccer Team.
 He was hired by the White Sox where he served for a three-season stint as PA Announcer/Soloist, until moving to the Chicago Cubs, where he assumed the same role.
 He has maintained a relationship with the Cubs since 1985, although now he has relinquished the PA duties in favor of frequent National Anthem appearances.

-Various radio side stops along the way at a number of stations, eventually led him to AM 560 WIND in Chicago where he produced, wrote and hosted a Saturday morning lifestyle talk show called the Homelife Radio Show for a couple of years.
+Various radio side stops along the way at a number of stations, eventually led him to AM 560 WIND in Chicago where he produced, wrote and hosted a Saturday morning lifestyle program called the Homelife Radio Show with Wayne Messmer for a couple of years.

-His television credits include a stint as the host of “Wolves TV,” a weekly magazine show focused on the Chicago Wolves Hockey Team, for which he received a Chicago Emmy nomination.
+His television credits include a stint as the host of “Wolves TV,” a weekly magazine show of and about the Chicago Wolves Hockey Team, for which he received a Chicago Emmy nomination.

-Current Sports Personality Opportunities: Chicago Cubs, Chicago Wolves & Chicago Bears; Former positions included Chicago Blackhawks, White Sox, Chicago Sting
+Current Sports Personality Opportunities: Chicago Cubs, Chicago Wolves, Chicago Bears, Chicago Fire, Loyola University, Northwestern University; Former positions included Chicago Blackhawks, Chicago White Sox, Chicago Sting

-Current Broadcaster Role: The Wayne Messmer Radio Show ~ WDCB, 90.9FM Chicago Jazz
+Current Broadcaster Role: The Wayne Messmer Radio Show ~ WDCB, 90.9FM Chicago’s Home for Jazz

 Audiences have seen and heard Wayne Messmer on stage in leading roles over the years that include Gaylord Ravenal in Showboat, Emile deBeque in South Pacific, El Gallo in The Fantasticks, Petruchio in Kiss Me Kate, Harold Hill in the Music Man, Albert Peterson in Bye, Bye Birdie and numerous musical reviews and cabaret shows.
 His commanding stage voice and booming baritone have entertained countless audiences through the years.